zackrdavis/deep-earth/content/projects/dekum.md

 L﻿ocation: Portland, OR\
 S﻿ize: 800 SF

-‘Wild and unkempt’ was the client’s request for this recessed patio and rock garden.
+'Wild and unkempt' was the client’s request for this recessed patio and rock garden.
 A canopy of passion vine and a backdrop of Phormium transitions into a xeric mixture of grasses, romneya, and arbutus.
 Carefully placed boulders contain the newly risen berms, and provide a natural place to sit.
 Grasses are left loose to drift.
 Vegetables are tucked in between daylilies and evening primrose.
 A pomegranate gives an elegant structure to the ephemeral.
 Hectic but cozy, the garden provides beauty and comfort throughout the year.